iccmr-quantum/OSC-Qasm/README.md

 - depending on your system, you may simply use: `python -m venv OSCQasm`

 Enter your new python virtual environment
-- on mac: `source OSCQasm/bin/activate`
+- on mac/linux: `source OSCQasm/bin/activate`
 - on windows: `OSCQasm\Scripts\activate`

 At the start of your terminal prompt, it should show `(OSCQasm)`, indicating that you're in your new virtual environment.